complete-dope/complete-dope.github.io/_posts/FnO.md

 delta = 0.5 + (0.1 x 2) => 0.7
 So, its more like owning 70 shares of stock instead of 50.
 That's gamma , the position just got more directional ..

+# Strategies
+Most important thing in this strategies is the risk : reward ratio

 ## Credit spread aka bear call spread
 Ek option ko sell krna and doosre option ko buy krte ho dono same expiry date ke hote hain, lekin alag strike price k saath.